twhelan25/tryhackme-Pyratt-Writeup/README.md

-# tryhackme-Pyratt-Writeup
+# tryhackme-Pyrat-Writeup
 ![intro](https://github.com/user-attachments/assets/28e04153-3286-4a8a-8d50-29f529071f88)
 # tryhackme-Pyratt-Writeup

-This is a walkthrough for the tryhackme CTF Pyratt.
+This is a walkthrough for the tryhackme CTF Pyrat.
 I will not provide any flags or passwords as this is intended to be used as a guide.
-Think you're up for the Challange?

 ## Scanning/Reconnaissance